-Either life just coalesced from atomic building blocks through a random fluke collision of disorderly pieces, emerging by “dumb, blind” mechanical processes, a fortuitous accident, spontaneously through self-organization by unguided, non-designed, unintended stochastic coincidence, natural events that turned into self-organization in an orderly manner without external direction, chemical non-biological, purely physico-dynamic kinetic processes and reactions influenced by environmental parameters, or through the direct intervention, creative force, and design activity of an intelligent cognitive agency, a powerful conscious creator with intentions, will, goals and foresight.
+Either life just coalesced from atomic building blocks through a random fluke collision of disorderly pieces, emerging by “dumb, blind” mechanical processes, a fortuitous accident, spontaneously through self-organization by unguided, non-designed, unintended stochastic coincidence, natural events that turned into self-organization in an orderly manner without external direction, chemical non-biological, purely physico-dynamic kinetic processes and reactions influenced by environmental parameters, or through the direct intervention, direction-giving creative force, and design activity of an intelligent cognitive agency, a powerful conscious creator with intentions, inventive power, will, foreseeing goals and foresight, able to instantiate and create successful solutions in a planned manner.

 There's nothing about inert chemicals and physical forces that say we want to get life at the end of the abiogenesis process.
 Molecules do not have the "drive", they do not "want" to find ways to harness energy and to become more efficient